Dinosaur (2000 film): Home media

 The film was released on VHS and DVD on January 30, 2001.
 It was also released on 2-Disc Collector's Edition DVD that same day.
 Both DVD releases are THX certified and feature a DTS 5.1 audio track.
 For the Collector's Edition version, first disc contained supplemental bonus features, including two audio commentaries: one from directors Ralph Zondag and Eric Leighton and the effects supervisors, and the other from producer Pam Marsden and the animators.
 It also featured interactive games and an educational short explaining the various prehistoric eras.
 The second disc contains numerous behind-the-scenes documentary features, including early animation tests.

+During its first week on the DVD sales chart, the standard version ranked first, while the Collector's Edition ranked sixth below the former release, What Lies Beneath, Gladiator, Coyote Ugly and Me, Myself & Irene.
 In December 2001, Variety reported it was the fourth best-selling home video release of the year, behind Shrek, How the Grinch Stole Christmas and Pearl Harbor.
 It had sold 10.6 million copies and garnered $198 million.
 It was re-released on VHS on February 25, 2003.
 The film was released on Blu-ray for an original widescreen presentation on September 19, 2006, becoming the first animated film to be released on the format.